carlosarraes/unified/readme.md

 # Unified Store

+## Frontend

+The frontend is built with React and TypeScript, and is deployed on Vercel.
+It utilizes Tailwind CSS and DaisyUI for styling, and Lucide React for icons.
+The design is completely modular, making it easy to add more APIs and categories in the future.

+Please note that it may take a few seconds to retrieve data from the backend due to cold start delays.

+### Technologies

+- React (with TypeScript)
+- Tailwind CSS
+- DaisyUI
+- Lucide React

+### Modular Design

+The frontend's modular design ensures that adding new APIs or categories is a straightforward process.
+This flexible architecture enables the application to grow and adapt to new requirements with ease.

+**Note:** Due to cold start delays, it might take a few seconds for the frontend to fetch data from the backend.

 ## Backend

 This backend is written in Go, utilizing the Go-chi and Gorm libraries.
 It is designed as a stateless API with a single powerful endpoint (POST) at `/search`.
 The backend follows the MSC (Model, Service, Controller) architecture.